markkhusid/MKDynamics_Website_V2/Sections/MCS_Portfolio_Project/MCS_portfolio_project.md

 [^myref_12]: `iptraf-ng` is an ncurses-based IP LAN monitor that generates various network statistics including TCP info, UDP counts, ICMP   and OSPF information, Ethernet load info, node stats, IP checksum errors, and others.
 If the `iptraf-ng` command is issued without any command-line options, the program comes up in interactive mode, with the various facilities accessed through the main menu. https://www.man7.org/linux/man-pages/man8/iptraf-ng.8.html, https://github.com/iptraf-ng/iptraf-ng
 [^myref_13]: `watch` runs command repeatedly, displaying its output and errors (the first screenful).
 This allows you to watch the program output change over time.
 By default, command is run every 2 seconds and `watch` will run until interrupted.
 A header informs of the start and running time of command as well as its exit code. https://www.man7.org/linux/man-pages/man1/watch.1.html
 [^myref_14]: https://en.wikipedia.org/wiki/Receiver_operating_characteristic
-[^myref_15]: Iptables is a user-space utility program that allows a system administrator to configure the IP packet filter rules of the Linux kernel firewall, implemented as different Netfilter modules. https://netfilter.org/projects/iptables/index.html
+[^myref_15]: `Iptables` is a user-space utility program that allows a system administrator to configure the IP packet filter rules of the Linux kernel firewall, implemented as different Netfilter modules. https://netfilter.org/projects/iptables/index.html
 [^myref_16]: `curl` is a command-line tool for transferring data specified with URL syntax. https://curl.se/docs/manpage.html
-[^myref_17]: Terminator is a terminal emulator for Linux which allows users to arrange multiple terminal windows in a grid. https://terminator-gtk3.readthedocs.io/en/latest/
+[^myref_17]: `Terminator` is a terminal emulator for Linux which allows users to arrange multiple terminal windows in a grid. https://terminator-gtk3.readthedocs.io/en/latest/
-[^myref_18]: JupyterLab is an open-source web-based interactive development environment for Jupyter notebooks, code, and data. https://jupyter.org/
+[^myref_18]: `JupyterLab` is an open-source web-based interactive development environment for Jupyter notebooks, code, and data. https://jupyter.org/
-[^myref_19]: JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate. https://www.json.org/json-en.html
+[^myref_19]: `JSON` (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate. https://www.json.org/json-en.html
 [^myref_20]: `hping` is a command-line oriented TCP/IP packet assembler/analyzer.
 The interface is inspired to the ping(8) Unix command, but hping isn’t only able to send ICMP echo requests.
 It supports TCP, UDP, ICMP and RAW-IP protocols, has a traceroute mode, the ability to send files between a covered channel, and many other features. https://en.wikipedia.org/wiki/Hping, https://www.hping.org/wiki-sub/index/
 [^myref_21]: `ping` is a computer network administration utility used to test the reachability of a host on an Internet Protocol (IP) network.
 It measures the round-trip time for messages sent from the originating host to a destination computer that are echoed back to the source. https://en.wikipedia.org/wiki/Ping_(networking_utility)
-[^myref_22]: Wireshark is a free and open-source packet analyzer.
+[^myref_22]: `Wireshark` is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education. https://www.wireshark.org/
-[^myref_23]: A Media Access Control address (MAC address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment. https://en.wikipedia.org/wiki/MAC_address
+[^myref_23]: A `Media Access Control address (MAC address)` is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment. https://en.wikipedia.org/wiki/MAC_address
+[^myref_24]: Medtronic 670G Hybrid Closed Loop System. https://www.medtronicdiabetes.com/products/minimed-670g-insulin-pump-system
+[^myref_25]: The `datetime` module supplies classes for manipulating dates and times in both simple and complex ways.
+While date and time arithmetic is supported, the focus of the implementation is on efficient attribute extraction for output formatting and manipulation. https://docs.python.org/3/library/datetime.html
+[^myref_27]: The `to_datetime()` function in the Pandas Python module is used to convert a string or a list of strings to datetime objects. https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html
+[^myref_28]: `NumPy` is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. https://numpy.org/
+[^myref_29]: The `KNNImputer` class in the Sklearn Python module provides imputation for completing missing values using the k-Nearest Neighbors approach. https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html
+[^myref_30]: The `vstack()` function in the Numpy Python module is used to stack arrays in sequence vertically (row wise). https://numpy.org/doc/stable/reference/generated/numpy.vstack.html
+[^myref_31]: The `train_test_split()` function in the Sklearn Python module is used to split arrays or matrices into random train and test subsets. https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html
+[^myref_32]: The StandardScaler class in the Sklearn Python module is used to standardize features by removing the mean and scaling to unit variance. https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html
+[^myref_33]: A `Support Vector Machine (SVM)` is a supervised machine learning model that uses classification algorithms for two-group classification problems.
+After giving an SVM model sets of labeled training data for each category, they’re able to categorize new text. https://en.wikipedia.org/wiki/Support_vector_machine
+[^myref_34]: `Decision Tree` learning is a supervised learning approach used in statistics, data mining and machine learning.
+In this formalism, a classification or regression decision tree is used as a predictive model to draw conclusions about a set of observations. https://en.wikipedia.org/wiki/Decision_tree_learning
+[^myref_35]: `Principal Component Analysis (PCA)` is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components. https://en.wikipedia.org/wiki/Principal_component_analysis
+[^myref_36]: A `Confusion Matrix Heatmap` is a visualization tool used to evaluate the performance of a classification model by displaying the counts of true positive, true negative, false positive, and false negative predictions in a matrix format, often enhanced with color gradients to represent the magnitude of each count. https://en.wikipedia.org/wiki/Confusion_matrix
+[^myref_37]: `Pairwise Plotting` is a data visualization technique that involves creating scatter plots for every possible pair of variables in a dataset, allowing for the examination of relationships and correlations between multiple variables simultaneously. https://seaborn.pydata.org/generated/seaborn.pairplot.html
+[^myref_38]: The `digitize()` function in the Numpy Python module is used to return the indices of the bins to which each value in input array belongs. https://numpy.org/doc/stable/reference/generated/numpy.digitize.html
+[^myref_39]: `K-Means` is an unsupervised machine learning algorithm used for clustering data into K distinct groups based on feature similarity. https://en.wikipedia.org/wiki/K-means_clustering
+[^myref_40]: `DBSCAN` (Density-Based Spatial Clustering of Applications with Noise) is an unsupervised machine learning algorithm used for clustering data points based on their density, allowing it to identify clusters of varying shapes and sizes while effectively handling noise and outliers. https://en.wikipedia.org/wiki/DBSCAN
+[^myref_41]: A `DataFrame` is a two-dimensional, size-mutable, and potentially heterogeneous tabular data structure provided by the Pandas Python module, which allows for easy data manipulation, analysis, and storage in rows and columns. https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html
+[^myref_42]: The `groupby()` function in the Pandas Python module is used to split data into groups based on some criteria, allowing for aggregation, transformation, or filtration of the data within each group. https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html
+[^myref_43]: `Seaborn` is a Python data visualization library based on Matplotlib that provides a high-level interface for creating attractive and informative statistical graphics. https://seaborn.pydata.org/